Mendeleev's famous table (not to

 better make some preliminary remarks.

-In the following variations on Mendeleev's table, I've italicised the symbols of elements that don't arise in nature.
-The data used below is somewhat out of date – published in 1972 – but is provided mainly for illustrative purposes in any case; my aim is to indicate how to re-draw the table, not to take sides in arguments about what to call the elements; and to show how the re-drawn table lends itself to carrying more information, though the information used to illustrate that may be imperfect.
+In the following variations on Mendeleev's table, I've italicized the symbols of elements that don't arise in nature, or that only arise in trace quantities as radioactive isotopes.
+The data used below are somewhat out of date – published in 1972 – but are provided mainly for illustrative purposes in any case (although I haphazardly supplement them from modern sources); my aim is to indicate how to re-draw the table, not to take sides in arguments about what to call the elements; and to show how the re-drawn table lends itself to carrying more information, though the information used to illustrate that may be imperfect.

 One simple way to make it convenient to in-line the actinides and lanthanides is to move the leftmost two columns of Mendeleev's table, groups I and II, over to the right of the inert gases (and up a row, of course):